 They can hire professional help for these tactics to be applied.

-- Scarcity.
-Luring the employees with time-limited offers in performing certain actions.
+• Scarcity.
+Luring the employees with time-limited offers to perform certain actions.

-- Familiarity.
-Imitating familiar persons of the employees asking them to perform the required actions.
+• Familiarity.
+Imitating familiar persons of the employees and asking them to perform the required actions.

 The Bottom Line

-Social engineering attacks have become one of the most serious concerns over recent years.
+Social engineering attacks have become one of the most serious concerns in recent years.

 An organization suffering from social engineering attacks loses millions to recover its systems.